I think there is almost two dozen copies of my final draft floating around out there in paper form and word files.

 With my collection of fresh bruises, cuts, and burns, it probably looked like I tried to cremate a mountain lion alive.

-The Reverend sought caught me leaving the store.
+The Reverend caught me leaving the store.

 “Jedidiah,” he said in greeting.
-That was one of his ways, he always used a man’s formal name, never the shortened version.
+That was one of his ways.
+He always used a man’s formal name, never the shortened version.
 “Heard you had some trouble and a man was killed,” he clasped his hands before him, the old bible clutched tightly between them, as he took in my bruised and battered face.
 “Would you like to talk?”

 “I know,” he half-turned away, and watched a carriage roll down the street behind a team of horses.
-“There’s nothing wrong with killing bad people who are trying to do harm to you or others.
+“There’s nothing wrong with killing bad people who are trying to kill you or others.
 But I know how difficult it is for a man to escape a troubled past.
 Trust me, I wasn’t always a man of faith,” he looked at my face, his eyes searching mine.
 “I just wanted to make sure your past hadn’t followed you here.”

 I nodded, understanding his concern after the things I’d told him.
 You never knew when your past might catch up to you.
 That’d be an awful day of reckoning.
 But so far, I was free and clear of it.
 “No, sir.
 He was just an angry, foolish drunk with an itchy trigger finger.”